Skip to contents

 show_wad = F)

 The design of the qsip_data object is that it is contains “slots” for each new analysis step.
 Although you could create a new object for each step of the workflow, you can assign the output of each step back to the original object in order to keep everything together.
+“Printing” the qsip_data object will give some summary data as well as TRUE/FALSE flags for which steps have been done on that object.

 Main Workflow

 Now that we have a validated qsip_data object, we can start the main workflow consisting of comparison grouping, filtering, resampling and finally calculating EAF values.
+Note that this workflow explicitly (and laboriously) runs through all of the steps individually, but the preferred workflow is either piping them all together, or ideally running the multiple objects workflow.
+Both of these are previewed below with links to the full vignette.

 Comparison Grouping

 Your qsip_data object likely contains all of your data, but you may only want to run comparisons on certain subsets.
-The show_comparison_groups() function attempts to identify and suggest the sources you may want to compare.
+The get_comparison_groups() function attempts to identify and suggest the sources you may want to compare.

 group = "Moisture",